 - The Simulator analyses and compares teams’ decisions and produces a Management Report, showing detailed results in financial and operational terms.

 - This process is repeated for 5 [five] quarters.

 Trial Run – held over a one-week period with 2 [two] decision submissions.
 The aim of the trial run is for participants to familiarize themselves with the competition without incurring penalties for sub-par decisions.

-The trial run will be held in early January 2020.
+The trial run will be held from 6th to 15th January 2020.